csyhhu/L-OBS/README.md

     Just run lenet300-100/LOBS.py to prune lenet300-100

 2. A utility code folder, which provides APIs for any network model and dataset.
 It is under maintain.
+3. To deploy L-OBS on large-scale dataset, multiprocessor-version codes will be released later.